 In compliance with guidelines set forth by the federal law identified as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act," Lubbock Christian University (LCU) has compiled the Annual Security Report.
-The report contains policies and practices related to campus security, victim assistance, safety alerts, resources and education.
+The report contains policies and practices related to campus security, victim assistance, safety alerts, resources, and education.

 This report is published annually by the University and made available to all current and prospective students, staff, and faculty.
-Clery statistics are compiled by the Clery Compliance Coordinator in cooperation with the Lubbock Police Department and other applicable law enforcement agencies.
-Additional crime information is collected from a wide range of University personnel who have been identified as Campus Security Authorities (CSAs) under the Clery Act.
+Clery statistics are compiled by the Clery Compliance Coordinator in cooperation with the Dean of Student's Office, the Lubbock Police Department and other applicable law enforcement agencies.
+Additional crime information is collected from a wide range of university personnel who have been identified as Campus Security Authorities (CSAs) under the Clery Act.
 The Clery Compliance Coordinator reviews and update the information contained in this report annually.
+The Annual Security Report, the Annual Crime Report, and Annual Fire Report are published each year by October 1st and contain three years of selected crime statistics and certain campus security policy statements in accordance with the Clery Act.
+The 2022 Campus Crime Report contains crime statistics for calendar years 2020, 2021, and 2022.